 With sunny climate and few rainy days, Hakuto, or White Peach, which is a specialty food of Okayama Prefecture, was discovered accidentally in 1899.
 The fruit with translucent white rind and flesh melts in the mouth.
 Shimizu Hakuto, a variety of Hakuto, is said to be the best of all the varieties, called "Queen of Peach".
 Peaches of Okayama Prefecture are grown with protective bags around the fruits after becoming the same size as ping pong balls.
 The bags protect them from rain, wind and garden pests.
 And then, they eventually become the same size as softballs and are harvested.
 Yellow peaches popular in Western countries are produced mainly for processing use in Japan.

-The outside of the peach around a stem remain green when unripe.
+The outside of the peach around a stem remains green when unripe.
 Peaches which have symmetric shapes taste great.
 The very best season for eating peaches is from mid-July to August.

 Okayama Prefecture is the largest producer of white peach varieties whereas it is the sixth largest of all the peaches in Japan.
 Processed food of peaches is welcomed by tourists as souvenirs.
 Many kinds of peach products such as steamed peach-jam bun, peach vinegar, peach sake are sold at main stations and famous tourist spots.